Academic Language and English Language Learners

 Featuring Dr. Robin Scarcella, providing an overview to academic language instruction for English language learners, as well as teaching strategies, activity ideas, and recommended resources.

 Program note: The video segment included in this webcast, "Beyond Survival English," is an excerpt from Launching Young Readers: Becoming Bilingual, a 30-minute PBS program hosted by Rita Moreno.
+Becoming Bilingual can be viewed online.

 Dr. Robin Scarcella is Professor at the University of California at Irvine, where she also serves as the Director of the Program in Academic English and ESL.
 She has written over sixty scholarly publications on ESL teaching and L2 acquisition, edited numerous volumes, and written many methodology books and textbooks.
 Her articles have appeared in such journals as the TESOL Quarterly, Language Learning, Brain and Language and Second Language Research.
 She has presented at conferences in the United States, Canada, Central America, South America, Europe and the Middle East.
 In the last four years, she has provided teacher professional development workshops to over 10,000 elementary and secondary teachers.
 Her most recent volume is Accelerating Academic English.
 She received her doctoral degree in Linguistics at the University of Southern California and her masters in Second Language Acquisition-Education from Stanford University.